astroumd/lmtoy/docs/source/glossary.rst

     ObsNum
       Observatation Number.
 This is not all, obsnum is part of the (**ObsNum** , **SubObsNum** , **ScanNum**) tuple.

+    OMAyA
+      (One Millimeter Array Receiver for Astronomy):  200-280 GHz.
+8 "pixels" (beams) on sky, each dual polarization, with two sidebands.
+IF can be 4-12 GHz in each sideband.

+    OMAR
+      something with omaya?
+Or is this another term for OMAYA

+    PHAMAS
+      (Phased Array Receiver for Millimeter Astronomy): 64 element receiver - prototype.

     pixel
       synonym for **beam** as in multi-beam.
 The keyword --pix_list= is used to select pixels (0..15) for processing.